shohei-kojima/integrated_HHV6_recon/README.md

 Use when specifing reference virus genome index.
 This option is always required.
 See 'preparing virus genome reference file' section for detail.

 ### '-depth'
+This is optional, but we highly recommend to use this.
 When you are using WGS data, you can specify autosome depth with this option.
-When specified, this pipeline outputs (average_depth_of_mapped_region / autosome depth).
+When specified, this pipeline outputs a value (average_depth_of_mapped_region / autosome depth).
 This is particularly important when juding whether a detected virus sequence is present with most cell's DNA or not.
+Please see a section [6.
+(Optional) Prepare read depth of autosomes when using a WGS sample.] for more details.

 ### '-phage'
 When specified, this pipeline also reconstructs phage sequences.
 Generally, there are lots of phage-derived sequences (including spike-in PhiX) in  WGS data.
 By default, this pipeline does not reconstruct virus genomes whose name contains the word 'phage' or 'Phage'.